-A large number of people have come to the Magazzù booth on this opening day of the 61st Genoa Boat Show.
-At the ‘H’ quay there are two Maxi-Ribs from the well-known Palermo-based boatyard: the MX11 Coupé and the MX13 Grand Coupé.
+A large number of people came to the Magazzù booth on the opening day of the 61st Genoa Boat Show.
+At the ‘H’ quay there were two Maxi-Ribs from the well-known Palermo-based boatyard: the MX11 Coupé and the MX13 Grand Coupé.
 The reason for such interest is the quality of these high-class boats, which also find buyers among well-known personalities.
 We had the opportunity to see them again and go on board.
 And the impressions we gained from recent tests of these inflatables are even clearer today.

 MX 13 Gran Coupé Magazzù at Genoa Boat Show

 Just 13.30 meters long, the MX 13 Gran Coupé offers a great deal.
 Starting with the stern, which has a large sundeck.
 The cockpit imposes almost no obstacle with the sea, thanks to the sides that are not too high.
 The deck house follows the arch of the boat, rising just enough to make room for the entrance to the cabin, which also has an excellent introductory space with the head ton the starboard side.
 The curved door – glazed, darkened and modern – slides to help the owner exit from below deck.
 The dashboard has been designed with great care, starting with the windscreen which embraces it, providing protection from the sun on the instruments; the dashboard can accommodate as many electronics as you like.
 Moreover, the windscreen has grab handles on the upper profile and these help when crossing the side-decks towards the bow.
 This is where the ample cushions come in, fully meeting the criteria of refined design, the result of ingenuous creative thinking.
 Yes, in this sense Magazzù knows how to differentiate itself from competitors.